Atlantic Station, Atlanta: Millennium Gate

 Adjacent to the Commons pond is the Millennium Gate, an $18 million arch intended to celebrate peaceful accomplishment, with special attention paid to Georgia's rich history and people.
 The Millennium Gate opened July 4, 2008.
 As of 2008, it is the largest classical monument to have been dedicated since completion of the Jefferson Memorial in Washington, D.C.
 Hugh Petter of ADAM Architecture was commissioned by the National Monuments Foundation to work alongside National Monuments director, Rodney Cook Jr., to develop the initial concepts into the final architectural design.
 The design is embellished with a sculptural allegory by Alexander Stoddart, telling the story of peaceful accomplishment over the last 2000 years.

 It houses 12000 sqft of gallery space, featuring traditional and modern exhibits.
 Collections of artifacts and family histories contribute to exhibits showcasing the pioneering and philanthropic spirit behind the development of Atlanta.
 Other exhibits include a recreation of the 1928 Rhodes-Robinson House foyer located on West Paces Ferry Road and a recreation of Thomas K. Glenn's office.
 Mr. Glenn, the late chairman of Trust Company bank, in the 1930s ran Atlantic Steel, previous owner of the land that is now Atlantic Station.
 Glenn's family is among the project's supporters.

 The Millennium Gate has been greeted with puzzlement regarding its purpose, and it has been criticized by Modernists for its historic references.
 To this, New York sculptor George Kelly responds that "People are more drawn to tradition.
 It's the scale of it, it's the warmth of it.
 The word is beauty."
 Because of its proximity to the IKEA furniture store, some observers have given it the nickname "Arc d’Ikea."

 The Gate's exhibits are open to the public.
 The rooftop penthouse, Foyer gallery, and Oval Lawn are available for weddings, conferences, and other events by booking only.
 The Millennium Gate also serves as a museum, but is only open to the public by appointment.

 Transportation

+17th Street bridge over the Downtown Connector in 2005.

 The primary roadway access to and through Atlantic Station is an extension of 17th Street constructed by the developers.
-As part of the project, the Georgia Department of Transportation erected the yellow 17th Street bridge over the I-75/85 Downtown Connector expressway that separated Atlantic Station and the Home Park residential neighborhood from the rest of Midtown.
+As part of the project, the Georgia Department of Transportation erected the yellow 17th Street bridge over the I-75/85 Downtown Connector expressway that separates Atlantic Station and the Home Park neighborhood from the rest of Midtown.
+Controversy developed at the time of construction not only because of the bridge's unusual yellow color, but also for GDOT's insistence that the bridge and street meet highway standards.
+The section of the street west of the bridge consists of four through-lanes of traffic, in addition to a bus lane, bike lane, and turning lanes in each direction.